 A Day Trip From Berlin to Visit Szczecin Poland

-My latest trip to Szczecin was back in April when I went with a group of other Berliners from my old Make Friends in Berlin Facebook group.
+Back in 2018, I went with a group of other Berliners from my old Make Friends in Berlin Facebook group (which has since disbanded).
 We met up early one morning at Berlin Hauptbahnhof and made our way to Poland.
 As it was almost everyone’s first time there, I took them on my “standard Szczecin city tour”.

 If you want to visit Szczecin Poland and experience the city in the same way we did, follow our recommended highlights.

 1) Pierogies and Beer

 One of the best places for pierogis is Harnaś, a traditional Polish restaurant set in the heart of the city’s Old Town.
 And this is where I brought our group of friends when we first arrived in Szczecin.
 Their pierogi game is tops and they have a few different types on their menu, including pierogi stuffed with cheese and potatoes topped with fried onion, pierogi with pork, herb, and garlic topped with red cabbage and fried onion, and baked pierogis with meat, a cream sauce, and smoked cheese.
 A plate of 5-6 pierogis will cost you around €6.

 2) Stare Miasto

 Stare Miasto is Szczecin’s oldest district in the city.
 Aside from the castle, you’ll find Hay Market Square, full of colourful buildings showing off traditional German architecture, as well as the Old Town Hall.
 Dating back to the 15th century, the building was completely ruined during the war but brought back to life in the 1970s.
 Nowadays, it serves as a Historical Museum which has everything from14th century-mint coins to 20th-century German postcards.
 The building’s also home to the Wyszak Family Brewery where you can get your inner beer geek on and soak up all of the artisanal suds your heart desire.